 Pick a schedule.
 Plan your sessions.
 And stick to the plan.
 That’s your polar star.
 Follow it.

 And given I want you to follow the plan to succeed.
-I also hope you follow this blog for future articles like this one.
-Just head to the home page and use your email in the subscription box.
+I also hope you follow this blog for future articles like this one:

 And if you have anything to share or any feedback, please let me know using the contact page.